-Fire extinguisher regulations are sets are legal requirements that governs the installation, distribution, commissioning and maintenance of fire extinguishers.
+Fire extinguisher regulations are sets are legal requirements that govern the installation, distribution, commissioning, and maintenance of fire extinguishers.
+The article aims to bring to light these regulations.

-First of all, lets see the OSHA fire extinguisher regulations:
+First of all, let’s see the OSHA fire extinguisher regulations:

-OSHA Portable Fire Extinguisher Regulation
+1. OSHA Portable Fire Extinguisher Regulation

 The requirements of this section apply to the placement, use, maintenance, and testing of portable fire extinguishers provided for use by employees in the workplace.